Here's how NFL Sunday games highlighted racial inequality in the US

 Patriots quarterback Cam Newton made a statement with his black pregame cleats.
 The cleats featured the phrases, "Say their names," "It ends now" and "No Justice, No Peace," in white letters as well as "7 shots" in red letters, the number of times 29-year-old Jacob Blake was shot in the back by police in Kenosha, Wisconsin, on August 23.

-Green Bay Packers vs Minnesota Vikings
+Green Bay Packers vs. Minnesota Vikings

 The Green Bay Packers joined other teams who chose to stay in their locker rooms during the National Anthem before their game against the Minnesota Vikings, who stayed on the field.